 Michael throws a garbage can through a storefront, an homage to Spike Lee, who did that to set off the climactic riot in Do the Right Thing (1989).

 A cheeky copy does not leave a mark but just copying.
 It can fool untrained or disinterested people.
 But it cannot go far.

-Just as there are not going beyond the Chinese kiosks selling the copies of Steve Jobs’s products.
-Steve Job also stole ideas and was copied.
+Just as there is no going beyond the Chinese kiosks selling copies of Steve Jobs’s products.
+Steve Jobs also stole ideas and was copied.
 But he founded an empire; others shaped copies without personality.